 Because yes, you may have tried a few tactics, but not every tactic works for every child, or even for every time frame.
 What may not have worked in the past can easily work now, or what hadn’t been effective for one child can work wonders for another.

 The key is to keep trying and not give up.
-That’s why below, I list several ideas for you to try when your 2 year old fights diaper changes.
+That’s why below, I list several ideas for you to try when you’re faced with a toddler diaper change tantrum.

 As you go through this list, focus not just on the tactic, but on the way you feel and behave.
 Because you can run through everything on this list, but if you feel anxious, frustrated, and impatient, then none of them will be as effective as when you’re calm, collected, and in control.

-So take a look at these suggestions below, and hopefully you can find a few things to do when your 2 year old fights diaper changes:
+So take a look at these suggestions below, and hopefully you can find a few things to do when faced with a toddler diaper change tantrum:

 1. Make diaper changes fun